sphinxlogic/.github/profile/README.md

 Setting up your dev environment

     	Install the latest SSCLI source With Visual Studio 2003, 2005, 2010 Pro, Architect or Ultimate.
              On Windows 8.1 Pro or Enterprise or in a Virutral Machine.

+             Install 2003 Server RTM DDK and SDK's Intsall 2008 Server RTM DDK and SDK's

     	Fork the sscli repo